 Many retirement homes in Ottawa offer wellness programs focused on keeping seniors healthy and strong.
 With access to a nursing team, physiotherapist and personal trainer who will work one-on-one with residents, active seniors can enjoy the focus on their fitness and wellness, including balance, core, cardio and strength training.

-Other common amenities built into Ottawa retirement homes include swimming pools, theatres, craft and horticulture rooms, gardens, gyms, pubs and cafes.
+Other common amenities built into Ottawa retirement homes (especially some luxury retirement living communities in Ottawa) include swimming pools, theatres, craft and horticulture rooms, gardens, gyms, pubs and cafes.
 Underground parking is another common convenience included in rent for seniors who have their own vehicles.
 For those who don't, there are a number of transit options, taxi's and weekly bus trips offered by each residence.

 Active seniors requiring less medical care will appreciate the variety of amenities in the surrounding Ottawa area, including: